Skin Boils

 Recognizing Skin Boils

 Within a day or two, the bump or bumps begin to fill with pus.
 Boils continue to grow over several days or weeks, with more and more pus accumulating inside.
-They may become very large—several centimeters across—and extremely painful.The area around the boil becomes reddened and inflamed.
+They may become very large, possibly several centimeters across, and extremely painful.The area around the boil becomes reddened and inflamed.
 Gradually, an area of the skin over the boil will thin and then rupture, allowing the pus to drain out.
-The pus is yellow or green and often foul-smelling.
+The pus is yellow or green and often smells foul.

 Boils can appear almost anywhere on the skin.
-They occur more often on hairy parts of the body, with the infection beginning in a hair follicle.
+They occur more often on hairy parts of the body, where the infection may begin in a hair follicle.

 Causes